2sic/2sxc-docs/2sxc Docs Generator/pages/basics/edit/formulas/designer.md

 11. **Edit** to enter formula edit mode
 12. **Reset** the formula to what it was originally
 13. **Save** - this will only work if the configuration already contained save data ([limitation in v12.01](#limited-saving-capabilities))
 14. **Play**

 ## Debugging

 By default, as soon as you're working on a formula, it will dump the `data`, `context` and `result` to the console once it's running.
-This is what that looks like (Make sure to enter debug mode in Chrome using F12):
+This is what that looks like (Make sure to enter developer mode in Chrome using F12):

 <img src="./assets/consol-showing-designer-run-information.jpg" width="100%" class="full-width">